Mcostalonga/Mcostalonga/README.md

 # Hello there :space_invader:

-I'm Michell Luiz Costalonga, I'm a Mechanical Engineering and I work as a researcher at Federal University of Espirito Santo.
-I am also a phD candidate in Mechanical Engineering at the same university.
+I'm Michell Luiz Costalonga, I'm a Mechanical Engineering and I work as a researcher, and Data and Process Analyst at Federal University of Espirito Santo.
-I'm from Espirito Santo, Brazil, and I'm learning Python and C# to apply it to Computer Vision, Data analysis and Machine Learning.
+I'm from Espirito Santo, Brazil, and I'm interested in Python, C#, Computer Vision, Data analysis and Machine Learning.

 ## :relaxed: My GitHub Stats